 Healing from a loss is not easy.
 It’s a long, sometimes painful process.
-Community Hospice of Texas and Providence Hospice provide a comprehensive bereavement program that allows you to begin the healing process in a setting that is most comfortable to you.
+Community Healthcare of Texas provides a comprehensive bereavement program that allows you to begin the healing process in a setting that is most comfortable to you.

 People cope with the loss of a loved one in many ways.
 There is no right way of coping with death.
 The way a person grieves depends on the personality of that person and the relationship with the person who has died.
 How a person copes with grief is affected by their experience with the disease, the way the disease progressed, the person’s cultural and religious background, coping skills, mental history, support systems, and the person’s social and financial status.